Walk along the Severn Estuary to cross the Severn Bridge.

 It was a great plan.

-• I knew which train station would get me closest to them
+- My research had shown me which train station would get me closest

-• I knew what distance I was expecting to walk
+- I understood what distance I was expecting to walk

-• And where he was going to meet me
+- And I knew where he was going to meet me

 What I forgot to check was footpath closures on my planned route.